The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Further discussion and related work

 \subsection{The hive model}

-In this section we touch briefly on the hive model, which is a certain type of random surface which plays a role analogous to the Gelfand--Tsetlin pattern for the eigenvalues of sums --- as opposed to minors --- of Hermitian matrices.
-Where this article solidifies the connection between the macroscopic shape of Gelfand--Tsetlin patterns and free compression, it is an outstanding open problem to establish such a connection between the macroscopic shape of hives and their relationship with free convolution, a free probability operation describing the asymptotic behaviour of the spectra of sums of large random matrices.
+In this section we discuss the hive model, which is a certain type of random surface which plays a role analogous to the Gelfand--Tsetlin pattern for the eigenvalues of sums --- as opposed to minors --- of Hermitian matrices.
+Whereas this article solidifies the connection between the macroscopic shape of Gelfand--Tsetlin patterns and free compression, it is an outstanding open problem to establish such a connection between the macroscopic shape of hives and free convolution, a free probability operation describing the asymptotic behaviour of the spectra of sums of large random matrices.

-In 1962, Horn \cite{horn} raised the problem of characterising the possible eigenvalues $c_1 \leq \ldots \leq c_n$ of a sum $A+B$ of Hermitian matrices $A$ and $B$ with respective eigenvalues $a_1 \leq \cdots \leq a_n$ and $b_1 \leq \cdots \leq b_n$.
+We outline this research program here.
+In 1962, Horn \cite{horn} raised the problem of characterizing the possible eigenvalues $c_1 \leq \cdots \leq c_n$ of a sum $A+B$ of Hermitian matrices $A$ and $B$ with respective eigenvalues $a_1 \leq \cdots \leq a_n$ and $b_1 \leq \cdots \leq b_n$.
 Horn conjectured that the possible eigenvalues are described by a polytope of inequalities involving the $(a_i)$ and $(b_i)$; this conjecture was subsequently resolved by Klyachko \cite{klyachko} and Knutson and Tao \cite{KT} in the 1990s.